 In 1955 a major restoration project got underway, and work took three years to complete.
 Today the Rumeli Fortress in Istanbul is a National museum and it’s also used as an open-air theater during the summer for a number of concerts.

 If you would like to visit Rumeli Fortress in Istanbul, along with numerous other fascinating attractions, please visit our Egypt and Turkey Tours page.
-We have been arranging and organizing Middle Eastern tours for more than 65 years, so you can be sure your holiday will be one which you’ll never forget.
+We have been arranging and organizing Middle Eastern tours for decades already, so you can be sure your holiday will be one which you’ll never forget.